aladdinpersson/Machine-Learning-Collection/ML/Pytorch/object_detection/YOLOv3/README.md

 $ cd ML/Pytorch/object_detection/YOLOv3/
 $ pip install requirements.txt
 ```

 ### Download pretrained weights on Pascal-VOC
 Available on Kaggle: coming soon

-### Download Pascal-VOC dataset
+### Download Pascal VOC dataset
-Download the preprocessed dataset from [this](www.kaggle.com/aladdinpersson/pascalvoc-yolo-works-with-albumentations).
+Download the preprocessed dataset from [link](www.kaggle.com/aladdinpersson/pascalvoc-yolo-works-with-albumentations).
 Just unzip this in the main directory.

-### Download MS-COCO dataset
+### Download MS COCO dataset
-Download the preprocessed dataset from [this](www.kaggle.com/aladdinpersson/mscoco-yolo-works-with-albumentations).
+Download the preprocessed dataset from [link](www.kaggle.com/aladdinpersson/mscoco-yolo-works-with-albumentations).
 Just unzip this in the main directory.

 ### Training
 Edit the config.py file to match the setup you want to use.
 Then run train.py